unitystation/unitystation/README.md

 ## Feel like getting involved?

-1> Fork the repo
+1> Fork the repo<br>
-2> Open the Kitchen-Reconstruct scene in Assets/scenes 3> Adjust the Game viewport aspect ratio to 16:9
+2> Open the Kitchen-Reconstruct scene in Assets/scenes<br>
+3> Adjust the Game viewport aspect ratio to 16:9<br>
-4> Once finished, submit a pull request
+4> Once finished, submit a pull request<br>

-If you are working on the network code, you must download the Photon Network free plugin from the unity store and request the server key from ##unitystation on freenode.
+If you are working on the network code, you must download the Photon Network free plugin<br>
+from the unity store and request the server key from ##unitystation on freenode.

 LICENSE